callum-b/oldfieldpipelines/README.md

 To start, clone this repo or download it as a zip and unzip it.

 **!!MAC USERS!!** you will need to have Homebrew installed.
-Also, you need to comment out the lines for pysam, deeptools, macs and multiqc in smk_chipseq.yaml (add a # before the - for that line).
-Once you have created and activated your environment, download them using pip (something like `pip install pysam==0.22 deeptools==3.5.5 macs3==3.0.1 multiqc==1.28`)
+Also, follow the instructions in the MacOS ReadMe file to install miniconda, micromamba has issues on MacOS.
+The rest should be the same.

 First, install micromamba: